 Ownership and Cap Table Data

 If a VC is looking to make a new investment, an important component they will consider for their portfolio management is how much ownership they will have in the company.
-As a founder seeking investment, be sure to transparently include what percent of the company is available in exchange for investment (if any) and how much is already taken.
-In addition to a clear ownership break-down, share information about your companies securities (stock options etc..).
+A founder seeking investment should be transparent about what percent of the company is available in exchange for investment (if any) and how much is already taken.
+In addition to a clear ownership breakdown, a company should share information about its securities (stock options etc..).
 This information will be extremely relevant as the VC determines how to structure a potential investment deal.

 Portfolio Management Qualitative Information

-Collecting the metrics and quantitative data is only half the battle.
-On the flipside, we see investors collect a number of different qualitative fields to help them jump in and help their portfolio companies.
+Collecting the metrics and quantitative data is only part of the portfolio management process.
+We also see investors collect a number of different qualitative fields to help them better understand how a company is performing.
 A couple of examples below:

 The VC Advantage